brassil/newsflash/README.md

 add some options to the UI

+if you zoom out of the new york map really far, you can never find it again (could there be a min zoom and/or a reset view button)

 ### newsflash algorithms

 - improve entropic bounding box calculation: make it a little more stochastic than always splitting in the middle.
 We fixed part of the problem with the lat-long double-check switch but it could be better.
 Maybe the algo can take in a "thoroughness" level that checks a few options per iteration and chooses the best one